Shopify/polaris/polaris.shopify.com/content/components/list.md

   - text-only lists
 examples:
   - fileName: list-bulleted.tsx
-    title: Bulleted list
+    title: Bulleted
-    description: >-
-      Use for a text-only list of related items that don’t need to be in a specific order and don’t require an icon or other indicator.
+    description: Use for a text-only list of related items that don’t need to be in a specific order and don’t require an icon or other indicator.
   - fileName: list-numbered.tsx
-    title: Numbered list
+    title: Numbered
-    description: >-
-      Use for a text-only list of related items when an inherent order, priority, or sequence needs to be communicated.
+    description: Use for a text-only list of related items when an inherent order, priority, or sequence needs to be communicated.
 ---

 # List